-Employment attorney Bruce Godfrey handles all aspects of Maryland employment law: wage payment and collection lawsuits, overtime claims under the Fair Labor Standards Act, discrimination and sexual harassment lawsuits, retaliation and wrongful termination claims and unemployment appeals before the Lower Appeals Division, the Board of Appeals and in petitions for judicial review.
+Employment attorney and partner Bruce Godfrey handles all aspects of Maryland employment law: wage payment and collection lawsuits, overtime claims under the Fair Labor Standards Act, discrimination and sexual harassment lawsuits, retaliation and wrongful termination claims and unemployment appeals before the Lower Appeals Division, the Board of Appeals and in petitions for judicial review.

 Bruce also handles personal injury cases, criminal defense and general civil litigation.
 He earned his J.D. from the University of Maryland School of Law in 1994 and holds a bachelor’s degree from Princeton University.